NVSL/linux-nova/README.md

 * The linux testing project file system tests.
 * The fstest POSIX conformance test suite.

-Currently, nearly all of these tests pass, and the handful of failures are not critical and are on our list of TODOs.
+Currently, nearly all of these tests pass for the `master` branch, and the handful of failures are not critical and are on our list of TODOs.

 NOVA uses the standard PMEM kernel interfaces for accessing and managing persistent memory.

 ### Atomicity

 By default, NOVA makes all metadata and file data operations atomic.
-This is similar to Ext4's datajournaling mode.

 Strong atomicity guarantees make it easier to build reliable applications on NOVA, and NOVA can provide these guarantees with sacrificing much performance because NVDIMMs support very fast random access.

-NOVA also support support "unsafe data" and "unsafe metadata" modes that improve performance in some cases and allows for non-atomic updates of file data and metadata, respectively.
+NOVA also supports "unsafe data" and "unsafe metadata" modes that improve performance in some cases and allows for non-atomic updates of file data and metadata, respectively.